Kuarni/triangle-counting-spla-vs-gunrock/README.md

 - SPLA based **Burkhardt**
 - **Sandia** from SPLA (named `tc`)

+For SPLA, matrices are stored in AccCSR format for optimized performance.

 ## Test Environment
 All benchmarks in this repository were performed on the following hardware and software configuration: